mip1983/AspireAppWithTests/README.md

 # Repro sample for running Aspire tests with Playwright and Blazor Web

-This project is to reproduce the issue in Visual Studio 2022/2026 where debugging tests that use the aspire test host result in a browser being launched for visual studio to attach to where it should not.
+This project is to reproduce the issue in Visual Studio 2022/2026 where debugging tests that use the aspire test host result in a browser being launched for visual studio to attach to where it should not, breaking the ability to debug Playwright tests.

 To repro: